 The fair value of the Series X warrants was approximately \$1.28 million on the date of issuance and was determined using the Black-Scholes option pricing model with the following assumptions: an average risk-free interest rate of 2.6%, volatility of 95% and no expected dividend rate.
 The value of the beneficial conversion feature of the Series B Note was estimated at \$1.44 million based on the effective conversion price at the date of issuance.
 The fair value of the warrants issued to the investors and the value of the beneficial conversion feature were recorded as discounts on the notes and are being amortized over the term of the notes using the effective interest method.
 The two put options were considered derivative instruments and were required to be bifurcated from the Series B Note and accounted for separately.
 The fair value of the bifurcated put options was approximately \$258,000 on the date of issuance.
 Changes in the fair value of the derivative liabilities are recorded in the consolidated statement of operations.
-The effect of marking the put option liabilities related to the Series B Note to "market" at June 30, 2008 resulted in an increase in the estimated fair value of the put option liabilities related to the Series B Note of \$296,000 remained classified as derivative liabilities as of June 30, 2008.
+The effect of marking the put option liabilities related to the Series B Note to "market" at June 30 and September 30, 2008 resulted in a net increase in the estimated fair value of the put option liabilities of \$16,000 which was recorded as non-cash expense during the first nine months of 2008.
+The estimated fair value of the put option liabilities related to the Series B Note of \$274,000 remained classified as derivative liabilities as of September 30, 2008.

 The initial aggregate fair value of the beneficial conversion feature and put options related to the Series B Note, and the fair value of the Series X warrants of \$2.98 million were recorded as a discount on the note and are being amortized over the term of the note using the effective interest method.
-During the second quarter of 2008, we recorded interest expense of \$7,000 related to the amortization of the debt discount.
+During the second and third quarters of 2008, we recorded interest expense of \$18,000 related to the amortization of the debt discount.
 We incurred \$188,000 of costs related to completing the second Montaur financing, which were recorded in other assets on the consolidated balance sheet.
 The deferred financing costs are being amortized using the effective interest method over the term of the note.
-During the second quarter of 2008, we recorded interest expense of \$400 related to the amortization of the deferred financing costs.
+During the second and third quarters of 2008, we recorded interest expense of \$1,000 related to the amortization of the deferred financing costs.